jawadm5/Dataset-Generation-Guide-using-BlenderProc/README.md

 ![Baking](images/baking.png)

 ### Step 9: Prepare Folder in BOP Format
-- Create a folder in the **BOP** format.
+- Create a folder and update to correspond to the **BOP** format.
 Update the `models_info.json` file to include the dimensions of your object.
-- Refer to the sample folder structure for guidance.
+- Refer to the sample folder structure for guidance (Husky and RedRobot).

 ![Folder Format](images/format1.png)
 ![Folder Format](images/format2.png)